code16/sharp/docs/guide/show-fields/picture.md

 ## Transformer

-You must value this fields with an URL of the image.
+You must value this field with an URL of the image.

 If you are using [Sharp built-in Upoad solution](../sharp-built-in-solution-for-uploads.md), be sure to use the  `SharpUploadModelThumbnailUrlTransformer`: